dilsaddt/time_lags_in_metapops_w_landscape_change/README.md

 _3_propocc_time_series.R:_ Script for plotting proportion of occupied sites over time.
 _4_percentage_of_extinct_metapops.R:_ Script for metapopulation extinction percentage over time.
 _5_hysteresis.R:_ Script for hysteresis plots - proportion of occupied sites over number of available patches.
-_6_landscape_change_lambdaM_plots.R:_ Script for checking metapopulation capacity change over time with landscape change (degradation and restoration).
-This was used in methods to show the change in landscape and its relationship with metapopulation capacity, not in results.